raspberrypi/documentation/usage/python/README.md

 {i: i ** 3 for i in range(12)}
 ```

-which will pretty print the following:
+This will pretty print the following:

 ```python
 {0: 0,